-Determined to contribute something of value to the project, Elliot spent nearly every waking moment theorizing.
+Elliot remained determined to contribute something of value to the project, spending nearly every waking moment theorizing.
 He regularly worked late into the night on his laptop, tirelessly pouring over large amounts of data as he devised complex, new particle equations.